Buildings Services Tutor - Logo

 9,80665 m−1 kg s−2

-Why is the head not given in Pascal?
+Why is head not given in pascals (Pa)?

-The head is mostly given in the unit “meter water column” and is an obsolete unit for measuring pressure.
+Head is specified in metres (m).
+In practice, metres of water column (mH₂O) is still used as a legacy pressure unit.
 In Germany it has not been a statutory unit since 1978 and it is also not an SI-compliant unit.
 Nevertheless, it is still used in various areas, including the sanitary sector.
-Many associations try to change this and enforce Pascal as the unit to be used because the unit meter water column is confusing.
+Many organisations encourage using pascals (Pa) for pressure, as ‘metres of water column’ can be confusing.

 Summary